Consumer Medicine Information

 Effect of alcohol

-Avoid alcohol when using DUROGESIC since their combined effect may cause drowsiness.
+You must not drink alcohol while using DUROGESIC since their combined effect may cause

 How to use the patch